go-gitea/gitea/docs/content/doc/usage/command-line.en-us.md

 NB: opensshd requires the gitea program to be owned by root and not writable by group or others.
 The program must be specified by an absolute path.

+#### environment-to-ini

+As a helper to allow docker users to update the gitea configuration through the environment, this command allows environment variables to be mapped to values in the ini.

+Environment variables of the form `GITEA__SECTION_NAME__KEY_NAME` will be mapped to the ini section `[section_name]` and the key `KEY_NAME` with the value as provided.

+Environment variables are usually restricted to a reduced character set `0-9A-Z_` - in order to allow the setting of sections with characters outside of that set, they should be escaped as following:
+`_0X2E_` for `.`.
+The entire section and key names can be escaped as a UTF8 byte string if necessary.

+- Options:
+    - `--out name`, `-o name`: Name of the adjusted ini file to be created.
+Optional. (default: The gitea conf file will be changed in place).